sherry-tay/personal-finance/README.md

 Note: `chmod +x scripts/update_firestore.py` and `pip3 install` only needs to be run if permission is denied and Firebase SDK has not yet been installed respectively

-To run Telegram bot with webhook locally using ngrok
+## Create webhook locally using ngrok

 1. Run the below to secure a public URL for port 80 web server